gfxfundamentals/threejsfundamentals/README.md

 #### `toc.html`

-This is the table of contents for the language.
+This is template for the table of contents for the language.
 It is included on both the index and on each article.
-It's up to if you want to link to English articles for non-translated articles.
+The only parts not auto-generated are the links ending links which you can translate if you want to.
 The build system will create a placeholder for every English article for which there is no corresponding article in that langauge.
 It will be filled the `missing` message from above.

 #### Translation notes